 To generate better results, I should have done this test when I wouldn’t be travelling.
 My PPPD could be a factor in me feeling like I was crashing, due to catching buses when I ate the first bar, and for the third and fourth bars when I was using the train.

 Whilst online food shopping (due to being too ill to go into town to shop), I found that all the protein bars and meal replacement bars that contain polyols are listed as having a laxative effect at ASDA.
 So I guess that puts an end to that idea then.
 I can’t really eat two-three bars daily if they have a laxative effect.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of hypos, PPPD, are running health experiments on yourself, or know anything about polyols, in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,